 9. Thrifty people take advantage of free and low cost community events

 Our family goes to the children’s museum on free days.
 We know when the city zoo near us has reduced admission prices.
 I keep my eyes peeled for free or low cost music and theater events.

 My children don’t care what their binders look like since they are never leaving the house with them so I purchase them for .25 cents to .50 cents each at yard sales.
 I also find packages of unused blank flash cards,fancy themed pencils, great nonfiction and fiction titles and sometimes even actual homeschooling curriculum.

-Bonus tip: Thrifty people belong to Educents a daily deal site sharing deep discounts on educational curriculum and supplies. ( from now until August 31st 2013 your receive a $5 credit for signing up with Educents)
+Bonus tip: Thrifty people belong to Educents a daily deal site sharing deep discounts on educational curriculum and supplies. ( right now receive a $10 credit for signing up with Educents)

 Thrifty homeschoolers I know there are many more ways to save money on homeschooling.
 I would love to hear your favorite ways to save on your families homeschooling needs in the comment section.